9 Smiley Facts About Emoji

 1. SHIGETAKA KURITA IS CONSIDERED THE FATHER OF EMOJI.

-"At first we were just designing for the Japanese market," Kurita said last year.
+"At first we were just designing for the Japanese market," Kurita said in 2016.
 "I didn’t assume that emoji would spread and become so popular internationally.
 I’m surprised at how widespread they have become.
 Then again, they are universal, so they are useful communication tools that transcend language."

 2. THERE WAS A LOT OF DEBATE ABOUT THE ADDITION OF A HOT DOG.